-In September 2010, the Department moved to brand-new, purpose-built accommodation on the new University campus expansion at the University of York Campus East.
+In September 2010, the Department moved to brand-new, purpose-built accommodation on the new University campus expansion on Campus East at the University of York.
 Our building is an expression of the University's belief in fostering the highest standards of academic excellence, delivering a world-class student experience, and providing a stimulating environment to support interactions between the University, researchers and business.

 Find out more about our facilities, including a video tour, showing our labs, teaching and research spaces.

 The Department is managed by the Head of Department, assisted by two Deputy Heads of Department.

 Deputy Head of Department, with responsibility for teaching

 Deputy Head of Department, with responsibility for research

 Department Manager, with responsibility for Professional Support Services and strategic planning

 We run a series of public lectures, to give the public a chance to find out more about Computer Science in general, as well as the work taking place at York.

 The lectures include speakers from both inside and outside the Department, and typically take place twice a year.